 Last week, the Bank of England raised the base interest rate again from 1.75% to 2.5%.
-This is in response to the ongoing cost of living crisis.
-Their aim is to cool the economy and bring inflation back down to around 2%.
+This is in response to the ongoing cost-of-living crisis.
+The Bank aims to cool the economy and reduce inflation to around 2%.

-With interest rates rising significantly this year, many will be wondering how that affects their mortgage or potential mortgage.
+With interest rates rising significantly this year, many will wonder how that affects their mortgage or potential mortgage.

 If you already have a fixed mortgage, your repayments will not change.
 That is the nature and the benefit of a fixed rate, especially during these times.
 However, rates are increasing outside of your fixed rate.
 If your product term is nearing an end, you are likely to see an increase in your repayments when that finishes.

-Therefore, if you have years left to run on your fixed term then you do not need to worry.
-If you are 6 months or less away from the end of your term then you should start to consider remortgaging.
+Therefore, if you have years left to run on your fixed term, you do not need to worry.
+If you are six months or less away from the end of your term, you should start to consider remortgaging.

 What if I am looking for a mortgage now?

-Following the recent interest rate rise, lenders will start to increase their prices very quickly.
-Fixed rate products will take around 1-3 weeks to increase from most lenders as they react to the news.
+Following the recent interest rate rise, lenders will quickly increase their prices.
+Fixed-rate products will take around 1-3 weeks to increase from most lenders as they react to the news.
 For those of you looking at securing a mortgage, it really is the sooner the better.
-The Bank of England meet every 6 weeks to discuss potential interest rate changes.
-It is expected that in 6 weeks time there will be another rate rise.
-That is why getting locked in to fixed rates now will benefit you longer term.
+The Bank of England meets every six weeks to discuss potential interest rate changes.
+It is expected that in 6 weeks’ time, there will be another rate rise.
+That is why getting locked into fixed rates now will benefit you in the longer term.

-If you are looking to move things on quickly, we are perfectly placed to help with this.
-Our efficient mortgage advice service will not leave you waiting and we understand your urgency.
-Get in touch with us today for your free initial meeting and we can get the ball rolling for you.
+If you are looking to move things on quickly, we are perfectly placed to help.
+Our efficient mortgage advice service will not leave you waiting, and we understand your urgency.
+Get in touch with us today for your free initial meeting, and we can get the ball rolling for you.

 Can I remortgage early to get a new fixed deal?

 Technically, yes.
-However, most fixed term products come with an early repayment charge.
-This is paid when you end the mortgage before the fixed term has finished.
-If you are unsure about whether your particular mortgage comes with an early repayment charge, it is best to check with your lender or send us your paperwork.
+However, most fixed-term products come with an early repayment charge.
+This is paid when you end the mortgage before the fixed term ends.
+If you are unsure whether your mortgage comes with an early repayment charge, it is best to check with your lender or send us your paperwork.

-Even with an early repayment charge, it may still be worthwhile paying it and remortgaging as soon as possible.
-This will vary from situation to situation so you are best to consult us and we can calculate the best route for you.
+Even with an early repayment charge, it may still be worthwhile to pay it and remortgage as soon as possible.
+This will vary from situation to situation, so you are best to consult us, and we can calculate the best route for you.

 Summary